 #15 Christmas at Pemberley Manor (2018)

 If you’re a fan of Hallmark, then you’ll probably love this loose (very loose) adaptation.
-In this contemporary version, Elizabeth Bennet is a New York event planner sent to a cute small town to plan their Christmas festival.
+Elizabeth Bennet is a New York event planner sent to a cute small town to plan their Christmas festival in this contemporary version.
 There, she crosses paths with William Darcy, a grumpy billionaire she needs to work with during the holiday.
 Of course, sparks fly.

 While I loved Michael Rady as Darcy and enjoyed the holiday escapism, this version didn’t attempt to pay tribute to Jane Austen’s story and instead borrowed character names.
 More emotional depth would have improved this one.
 Still, it’s a fun watch.

 Silver Petticoat Award: Most idyllic small-town

 Where to Watch: You can buy it on Digital or DVD.
 The movie re-airs on July 15 and July 28 on the Hallmark Channel.
 Check your local listings for exact times.

 In a gender reversal, Darcy is a wealthy businesswoman who returns to her hometown for Christmas to help her mother plan a charity event.
 There, she reconnects with her old high school rival, Luke Bennet.